b00tc4mp/eurofirms-bootcamp-202305/staff/manuel-david-castillo/instaflan-fullstack/README.md

 ![](https://media3.giphy.com/media/iKPQgXxAJtJSg/giphy.gif?cid=ecf05e47fju38v1cjppwjkvsg4jp6wnr22fbk4b76hfr5aph&ep=v1_gifs_search&rid=giphy.gif&ct=g)

 ## Funcional Description
+The application will allow users to register and log in, they will be able to upload images with a description that other users can comment on and save to their favorite posts.
+Users will be able to follow each other, view other users' profiles and talk to each other.
 ### Use Cases

 - List posts
 - Create, edit and delete post
-- Toggle fav post
+- Toggle favorite post
 - Follow and unfollow user
+- See who are your followers and followers
-- View profile and own posts
+- View profiles and view posts and favorite posts of profile
 - View users you do not follow
 - See posts from users you do not follow
-- Search users and posts
+- Search users
-- Send messages between users
+- Send messages between users, edit messages and delete messages
-- Coment posts(edit and delete comments)
+- Coment posts
 - Notifications if someone interacts with your profile or your posts

 ### UI Design

 link to [Figma](https://www.figma.com/file/cKuNiquDcIFG0LMrnLExJs/Untitled?type=design&node-id=1-8&mode=design&t=GrcaVAMisTuAwv59-0)

-## Technical Description
+## Modules

+Client module

+- [app](../instaflan-fullstack/app/README.md): handles the client view and makes requests to the api

+Server module

+- [api](../instaflan-fullstack/api/README.md): handles client requests in the app by making requests to the database

 ## Data Model